 If your child has ever had a throat or skin infection, it may have been caused by group A streptococcal (Group A Strep) bacteria.
-Group A strep bacteria are extremely contagious, and they can cause a variety of infections, from mild to severe.
+Group A strep bacteria can be extremely contagious.
+It can cause a variety of infections, typically mild but occasionally severe.

 What infections does group A strep cause?

 The most common group A strep infection is

 strep throat, which usually causes fever and sore throat without viral illness symptoms such as runny nose and cough.
 Strep throat is especially common among school-aged children and teenagers.

 Group A strep organisms can cause skin infections such as

 impetigo (itchy, red, oozing sores) and cellulitis (red, swollen, painful skin).